Green Line (Namma Metro): Rolling stock

-BMRC procured 150 metro coaches for fifty 3-car train sets in DMC-TC-DMC formation for Phase l of Namma Metro from BEML-Hyundai Rotem at a cost of Rs 1,672.50 crore (Rs 16.72 billion).
-Coach specifications were as follows.
-Dimensions: Length-20.8m, Width-2.88m, and Height-3.8m.
-Each coach has a seating capacity of about 50 and standing capacity of 306 (basis 8 per sqm).
-Thus, each train had a capacity of about 1000.
-Traction was through four 180kW motors in each motor coach.
-The trains have a maximum speed of 80 km/h and axle load of 15 tonnes.
-The trains operate on 750V DC with third rail bottom power collector system.
-Features include stainless steel body fully air-conditioned coaches, longitudinal bank of wide seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, wi-fi enabled, four wide passenger access doors on each side, wide windows, automatic voice announcement system and electronic information and destination display system.
+BMRC procured 150 metro coaches for fifty 3-car train sets for Phase l of Namma Metro from BEML-Hyundai Rotem at a cost of Rs 1,672.50 crore (Rs 16.72 billion).
+Coaches were 20.8 metres (68 ft) long, 2.88 metres (9.4 ft) wide and 3.8 metres (12 ft) high.
+Each coach has a seating capacity of about 50 and standing capacity of approximately 306, making each train have a capacity of about 1000.
+Traction was through four 180 kW motors in each motor coach.
+The trains have a maximum speed of 80 km/h, axle load of 15 tonnes, and operate on 750 volt direct current with third rail power collection.
+The coaches are made of stainless steel and are fully air-conditioned, and contain longitudinal banks of seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, four wide passenger access doors on each side, an automatic voice announcement system and electronic information and destination displays.

 Initial operations on the Green Line began with twenty-one 3-coach trains.
 As loads increased with increasing ridership, all trains were converted to six coaches.
 Rolling stock on the Green Line are silver with a streak of bright green along its length.